invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/dashboard/installation/01_give_ad_access.md

+---
+sidebar_label: Give access to your Active Directory
+---

 # Give Invictus access to your Azure Active Directory
 To use your Azure Active Directory groups as a way of authentication and flow authorization, you need to follow these steps.